OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 OpenLMIS' code is licensed under an open source license to enable everyone contributing to the codebase and the community to benefit collectively.
 As such all contributions must:

-1. Sign the OpenLMIS' [Contributor Assignment Agreement](olmis-caa) (CAA), this gives the project flexibility.
+1. Sign the OpenLMIS' [Contributor Assignment Agreement][olmis-caa] (CAA), this gives the project flexibility.
-   * With approval, a contributor may opt to sign a [Contributor License Agreement](olmis-cla) (CLA), this allows the contributor to retain copyright, while allowing the project license flexibility.
+   * With approval, a contributor may opt to sign a [Contributor License Agreement][olmis-cla] (CLA), this allows the contributor to retain copyright, while allowing the project license flexibility.
-2. Submit your signed CAA or CLA to the OpenLMIS Governance Committee.
+2. Submit your signed CAA or CLA to the OpenLMIS Governance Committee (todo: establish governance process).
 3. Mark the appropriate copyright and license header using the OpenLMIS license (see below).
 4. No exceptions.